 Maarten Seghers looks for a confrontation with the artists, musicians and dancers Fritz Welch, Simon Lenski, Nicolas Field and Mohamed Toukabri, for whom he wrote an invocatory song about the noisiness of comforting.

-During these two performances, author and artist Romy Rüegger and electronic music performer Deena Abdelwahed reflect on the ways in which you can relate to the world as an individual and how you can interpret the past as part of the present.
+In their performances, author and artist Romy Rüegger and electronic music performer Deena Abdelwahed reflect on ways of personal entanglement with the world and its politics, including the interpretation of history as part of the present.

 Can light be a compositional building block?
 The Liquid Room Series radically questions the classical concert model.
 The audience is free to move around among the various stages set up in the dismantled hall of the Kaaitheater.
 Immerse yourself in a pure experience of sound and light!